JavierFigueroa11/API---BREAKINGBAD/README.md

 #
 ##  Descriptions
  This is a REST API developed in golang to obtain information about the episodes, quotes of the characters and how they died and see the characters.
+ The file **"CharacterBB.txt"** contains the data of all the characters to use them in the REST API.

  #
  ## Stage
 The project is carried out with a MVC structure (Model Views Controllers).
+The file **"CharacterBB.txt"**

 **Router:** This a interfaces between endpoints and its corresponding controllers.